 Thank you for the opportunity to submit questions and receive answers.
-I am 27 years old man who is living in Munich, Germany.
+I am a man - living in Germany.

-However, a political refugee would not accept defeat.
-I respect the laws of Germany and it’s not my goal to stay in Germany forever.
-Time is gold, I want to continue my education that allows me offer a better serve to myself and those around me.
-Finally returning to Afghanistan, and serving my country.
+As the time is gold, I want to continue my education that allows me offer a better serve to myself and those around me.

-After in-depth studies I realized that the best type of education for me is education of Freemasonry.
-Here are many positive reasons on the table Why I’ve chosen Freemasonry.
+After in-depth studies I realized that the best type of education is the education of Freemasonry.

-On the first of February I sent an email to an English speaking Lodge which is located in the state where I live and I asked them to help me with information and guidance about how to be a formal Freemason.
+In February I sent an email to an English speaking Lodge which is located in my area, I asked them to help me with information and guidance about how to become a Freemason.
 But I did not receive any response till now.

 Now the question is; can really a refugee become a Freemason?
 If I had to do it in Afghanistan, was there a way to join Freemasonry?